lokhman/silex-tools/README.md

 ### <a name="autoreload-service-provider"></a>AutoReload Service Provider
 Simple service provider for page auto-reload functionality.
-It will embed small JavaScript file into every page with Content-Type `text/html` that will reload the page once any (as per configuration) file in the tree is updated.
-Supports directories, file name patterns and path excluding.
+It will embed small JavaScript file into every page with `text/html` content type, that will reload the page once any (as per configuration) file in the tree is updated.
+Supports directories, file name patterns and path exclusions.

     use Lokhman\Silex\Provider as ToolsProviders;